OS2World/UTIL-WPS-Doodle-Screen-Saver/WarpIn/Docs/readme.txt

 About
 -----

-This is a new screen saver solution for OS/2 and eComStation systems.
+This is a new screen saver solution for OS/2, ArcaOS and eComStation systems.
 Its main goal was to have an open-source screen saver which can be developed further by others, if needed, and which can co-operate with third party applications, like WarpVision, so the screen saver will not activate itself